sashaflevy/Fit-Seq/README.md

 + 'kappa': optional, a noise parameter that characterizes the total noise introduced by growth, cell transfer, DNA extraction, PCR, and sequencing, default value is 2.5, from Levy et al. Nature 2015 519, 181-186.
 To measure kappa empirically, see that reference.

-+ 'opt_cycle': optional, the number of cycles used when using likelihood optimization method to estimate fitness, default value is 2
++ 'opt_cycle': optional, the number of cycles used when using likelihood optimization method to estimate fitness, default value is 2.
+Increse this cycle number will increase the fitness estimation accuracy, but extend the compute time.

-+ file_name: the name of the file(s) written by the function.
++ file_name: the name of the file(s) written by the function <br/>
-    - When 'format' is set to 'mat', output will be:
+    When 'format' is set to 'mat', output will be:<br/>
-    - Fit-Seq_result_*Time*.mat'
+    - Fit-Seq_result_*Time*.mat'<br/>

-    - When 'format' is set to 'csv', output will be:
+    When 'format' is set to 'csv', output will be:<br/>
-    - Fit-Seq_result_EstimatedFitness_*Time*.csv'
+    - Fit-Seq_result_EstimatedFitness_*Time*.csv'<br/>
-    - Fit-Seq_result_EstimatedReads_*Time*.csv'
+    - Fit-Seq_result_EstimatedReads_*Time*.csv'<br/>

 #### OUTPUTS